go-ctap/ctaphid/README.md

   Reset, CredentialManagement, and more.
 - Both low-level access and ergonomic, high-level APIs.
 - Modern Go design, making use of language features like iterators.
-- `cgo` is currently used for HID transport, but FIDO2 protocol logic is pure Go.
+- `cgo` is currently used only for macOS version (for HID transport), but FIDO2 protocol logic is pure Go.

 ## Feature Matrix